vaughnteegarden/slate/source/index.html.md

 4. Select the SDK file you downloaded, and click Finish.
 File name may differ from what is shown in screenshot. <br/><img src="images/04pickaar.png" style="margin:6px 0;"><br/><br/>
 5. The SDK should import as a module.
 You are now ready to develop. <br/><img src="images/05imported.png" style="margin:6px 0;"><br/><br/>

-TODO: verify install instructions with Adam.
-TODO: anything to import per file to use functions?

 # SDK Feature Use